Bengali cuisine: Utensils

 Different utensils used in a Bengali household.

-Bengali food is often served on plates which have a distinct flowery pattern often in blue or pink.
-Another characteristic of Bengali food is the use the boti (also called dao or da).
-It is a long curved blade on a platform held down by one or both feet; both hands are used to hold whatever is being cut and move it against the blade, which faces the user.
+Bengali food is often served on plates that have a distinct flowery pattern, often in blue or pink.
+Another characteristic of Bengali food is the use of the boti (also called dao or da).
+It is a long, curved blade on a platform held down by one or both feet; both hands are used to hold whatever is being cut and move it against the blade, which faces the user.
 This method gives effective control over the cutting process, and can be used to cut anything from prawns to large pumpkins.

-A korai is a cooking vessel for most Bengali sauces and stir-fry.
+A korai is a cooking vessel for most Bengali sauces and stir-fries.
 The dekchi (a flat-bottomed pan) is used generally for larger amounts of cooking or for making rice.
-It comes with a thin flat lid which is used also to strain out the starch while finishing up cooking rice.
+It comes with a thin, flat lid, which is used also to strain out the starch while finishing up cooking rice.
 The tawa is used to make roti and paratha.
 The other prominent cooking utensil is a hari, which is a round-bottomed pot-like vessel.
 The three mentioned vessels all come in various sizes and in various metals and alloys.

 A flat metal spatula, khunti, is used often, along with hata (scoop with a long handle), jhanjri (round-shaped sieve-like spatula to deep-fry food), the shanrashi (pincers to remove vessels from the fire), the ghuntni (wooden hand blender) for puréeing dal, the wooden belun chaki (round pastry board and rolling pin), and the shil nora, which is a rough form of a mortar and pestle or grinding stone.
 The kuruni is used only to grate coconuts.

 Silverware is not a part of traditional Bengali cookery.